lupyuen/lupyuen.github.io/src/lvgl3.md

   }
 ```

-We're ready to render the LVGL Display!
+We're ready to render the LVGL Display in our HTML Page!

-TODO
+_Something doesn't look right..._

+Yeah we should have called __lv_timer_handler__ from our JavaScript.

+(Triggered by a JavaScript Timer or __requestAnimationFrame__)

+But for our quick demo, this will do.
+For now!

 ![Zig LVGL App rendered in Web Browser with WebAssembly](https://lupyuen.github.io/images/zig-wasm3.png)